Best TVs under £1000: affordable OLED, Mini LED and LCD models hand-picked by our experts

 Lacks the brightness of higher-end TVs

-We first reviewed the 65-inch version of its Omni QLED range and discovered a TV with a surprisingly sophisticated performance to go with its surprisingly comprehensive feature set.
+We first reviewed the 65-inch version of Amazon's Omni QLED range and discovered a TV with a surprisingly sophisticated performance to go with its surprisingly comprehensive feature set.
 It just missed out on five stars, but knowing how much variation there can be between different-sized versions of the ‘same’ TV, we decided to take a separate look at this 50-inch model – and we're glad we did.

 This is a TV that's very good value at its full price of £650, but even so, you shouldn’t pay that much for it.
 That’s because it's frequently discounted by large amounts.
 We have seen it go as low as £400, but find it for anything under £500 and you've unearthed a bargain.